Child marriage: In the United States

 A child who has been forced into a marriage has not broken any laws in the United States and is not at fault.
-The U.S. government is opposed to child marriage, and offers legal help and social services to children who have been forced to marry.
+The US government is opposed to child marriage, and offers legal help and social services to children who have been forced to marry.
 Children in the United States who need to prevent or leave a forced marriage can call the National Domestic Violence Hotline.

+Within the United States, each state and territory and the federal district set the marriage age in its jurisdiction.
+As of March 2024, in four states there is no statutory minimum age when all exemptions are taken into account.
+These states are California, Mississippi, New Mexico, and Oklahoma.

+As of June 2024, 13 states have banned underage marriages, with no exception: Delaware (2018), New Jersey (2018), Pennsylvania (2020), Minnesota (2020), Rhode Island (2021), New York (2021), Massachusetts (2022), Vermont (2023), Connecticut (2023), Michigan (2023), Washington (2024), Virginia (2024) and New Hampshire (2024).
+American Samoa and U.S. Virgin Islands, both United States territories, have also ended child marriage in that time, as has Washington, D.C..
+Several other U.S. states have similar legislation pending.